 The groups stage is over – results and knock out stage

 The 2018 World Cup is fast approaching and BettingTop10 has all you need to know about the greatest footballing show on earth.

-Brazil, Germany and Spain were dominant during qualification for the tournament, but can they repeat their form during the group stage in Russia?
+Brazil, France and Spain were dominant during qualification for the tournament, but can they repeat their form during the group stage in Russia?

 We look at each group and predict the outcomes based on the World Cup odds from all the leading bookmakers.
 Punters in the UK who want to get in on the action can check out our tournament guides for all the latest information.

 Uruguay are the favourites to win Group A after finishing second behind Brazil in the South American qualifiers.
 Luis Suarez is one to watch up front and he’ll be the key if Uruguay are to progress to the later stages of the World Cup.

 Hosts Russia were poor at European Championships in 2016 and the nation will expect much better performances on home soil.
 They failed to reach the round of 16 at Brazil 2014, but fervent home support could see them make it out of the group alongside Uruguay.